JelleZijlstra/typing-spec/spec/spec.rst

 The ``Never`` type
 ------------------

-Since Python 3.11, the ``typing`` module a primitive ``Never``.
+Since Python 3.11, the ``typing`` module has a primitive ``Never``.
 This represents the bottom type, a type that has no members.
 Type checkers are expected to treat this type as equivalent to ``NoReturn``, but it is explicitly also allowed in argument positions.

 The type of class objects